flatironinstitute/sciware/30_CCQ/main.md

 ## Python ctypes
-- ctypes doesn't help you compile your code into a shared library, but assume we've figured that out (maybe with setuptools, a Makefile, or CMake)
+- ctypes doesn't help you compile your code into a shared library, but assume we've figured that out (maybe with CMake/scikit-build-core)
 - Load the a shared object in Python using ctypes:

 ```python